mattmakai/fullstackpython.com/source/content/pages/08-apis/0803-api-creation.markdown

   has their recommendations list for building an API based on their recent experiences.

+* [Some REST Best Practices](https://bourgeois.me/rest/) is a high level summary of rules to follow while creating your API.

 ## API creation learning checklist
 <i class="fa fa-check-square-o"></i>